yalopez84/yalopez84/README.md

-      -extracting and generating RDF datasets according to the defined vocabulary, -achieving interlinking among datasets internally and externally, -storing the outcome datasets and exposing them via SPARQL endpoints, -exploiting datasets by developing applications and services on top, and, providing optimization and quality.
+      -extracting and generating RDF datasets according to the defined vocabulary, -achieving interlinking among datasets internally and externally, -storing the outcome datasets and exposing them via SPARQL endpoints, -exploiting datasets by developing applications and services on top, -providing optimization and quality to output datasets.

 #### Universities have to face issues related to this process
       1-Lack of a unified, well-accepted vocabulary that satisfies all universities' requirements.